-Students will know (Goals): Students will be able to (Teaching Points):

-BEND I: Learning From Text

-Goal: Readers anchor themselves in the world of nonfiction and learn from texts.

-Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)

-- Get accessible books into kids' hands.
-(Session 1) - Coach predictable challenges students might face.
-(Session 4) - Support students as they tackle challenging books and hybrid texts.
-(Session 5) - Help students Use the learning progression (Session 6) - Support the way kids are summarizing.
-(Session 7)

-- Non-fiction readers make a commitment to learning from texts by making connections between what they already know and care about and the text itself.
-(Session 1: minilesson) - Nonfiction readers scan and preview the text to activate prior knowledge before "diving in"(Session 2: minilesson) - A day for Assessment - Nonfiction readers notice the text structure that they are reading and use those structures to help them determine the information that is most important.
-(Session 3: minilesson) - Non-fiction readers recognize that nonfiction texts may pose challenges that they will need to tackle head on.
-(Session 4: minilesson) - Non-fiction readers of hybrid nonfiction use authors' signals to determine which lense to read through (a story lens or an informational lens) and how the different parts of the nonfiction text fit together.
-(Session 5: minilesson) - Non-fiction readers look in and around tricky vocabulary words to figure out their meaning.
-(Session 6: minilesson) - Nonfiction readers create summaries of their reading that include the main idea and key details of the topic, stated in the reader's' own words.
+Students will know (Goals): Students will be able to (Teaching Points): BEND I: Learning From Text Goal: Readers anchor themselves in the world of nonfiction and learn from texts.
+Suggestions for Differentiation Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)
+Get accessible books into kids' hands.
+(Session 1) Coach predictable challenges students might face.
+(Session 4) Support students as they tackle challenging books and hybrid texts.
+(Session 5) Help students Use the learning progression (Session 6) Support the way kids are summarizing.
+(Session 7) Non-fiction readers make a commitment to learning from texts by making connections between what they already know and care about and the text itself.
+(Session 1: minilesson) Nonfiction readers scan and preview the text to activate prior knowledge before "diving in"(Session 2: minilesson) A day for Assessment Nonfiction readers notice the text structure that they are reading and use those structures to help them determine the information that is most important.
+(Session 3: minilesson) Non-fiction readers recognize that nonfiction texts may pose challenges that they will need to tackle head on.
+(Session 4: minilesson) Non-fiction readers of hybrid nonfiction use authors' signals to determine which lense to read through (a story lens or an informational lens) and how the different parts of the nonfiction text fit together.
+(Session 5: minilesson) Non-fiction readers create summaries of their reading that include the main idea and key details of the topic, stated in the reader's' own words.
 (Session 7: minilesson)